solarte7/NegationAndUncertainty/BERT/Readme.txt

 Negation and Uncertainty detection using BERT
 =======================================================

-1) The Using_BERT.ipynb file requires Tensorflow 2.0 and Keras before being executed.
+1) The BERT.ipynb file requires Tensorflow 2.0 and Keras before being executed.

 2) The directory libs contains scripts used with BERT.